cjlennon-dev/cjlennon/README.md

 In the cjlennon system, everthing, from application functionality, deployment pipeline tooling, css styling and so on (i.e. _everything_) is encapsulated within a module.

 A module is a unit of functionality that is designed to achieve a single purpose.
-Sometimes these are knows a microservices.
 A module needs to have the following characteristics:

 - it is a single unit of functionality, i.e. it has a single purpose
 - it accepts a single input (e.g. an event) and produces a single output